Upcoming Public Events

 Date & Time: Thursday, January 15th, 2026 from 6:00 PM - 7:30 PM

-Featuring a discussion by USCB's Dr. Mollie Barnes regarding topics relating to her upcoming publication Paper Heroines: Women Writers in Conversation and Community Across the Sea Islands, 1838-1902, available February 05, 2026.
+This discussion will examine topics related to Dr. Barnes' upcoming publication Paper Heroines: Women Writers in Conversation and Community Across the Sea Islands, 1838-1902, available February 05, 2026 from the University of South Carolina Press.

 ISRE Upcoming Presentation Schedule